pydanny/daniel.feldroy.com/posts/2026/2026-06-farewell-doctor-who.md

 Then I heard Russel T. Davies, the guy who brought the show back in 2005, was back on.
 I didn't know who he was, but I was excited.
 Surely he would write good episodes, or force the studio to accept good writing.

-I made it through a few episodes before I quit.
+I made it through a few episodes before I quit again.
 And I quit because the writing remained, for the most part, bad or boring.

 At first it was okay.
 They brought back the 10th Doctor and Donna Noble.
 It was a nice trip down memory lane, but not memorable.
 However, I was sad to see Jodie Whitaker gone.
 There were also a few oddly hamfisted digs at the Doctor's sexuality, which felt weird in a show I loved in part for the generally strong dialogue of the Doctor and his companions.
 They could have done the same thing, but with the grace I was used to on the show.